ABOUT JUSTICE JENNIFER BRUNNER

 This brief biography can be downloaded here.

-Download a copy of the Ohio Constitution here.
+A copy of the Ohio Constitution can be downloaded here.